warmersun/oomai/knowledge_graph/schema.md

 ### REACHES
 (:PTC)-[:REACHES]->(:Milestone)

 As a capability progresses, there are measurable milestones.
 For example, a Large Language Model has a context window.
 When a particular LLM, such as Google Gemini 15 Pro, reaches a 1M token context window, that is a milestone because it unlocks new use cases and new kinds of applications.

+(:PAC)-[:REACHES]->(:Milestone)

+A specific application or implementation (PAC) can also relate to a milestone directly.
+For example, maybe it is the combination of multiple components how the milestone was reached.
+Events should also be modeled this way - as a pair of a PAC and a milestone that does not need relate to a specific capability.

 ### PREDICTS
 (:Trend)-[:PREDICTS]->(:Capability)